indirect/rails-footnotes/README.markdown

 Installation
 ============

-The newest versions of the plugin only works in Rails 2.1 and above.
+The current version is only Rails Edge (aka Rails 2.2) compatible.
 Scroll down to check how to install early versions.

 If you just want a static copy of the plugin: